 Dysarthria occurs when the part of the brain that controls speech production is damaged.
 When this happens, the muscles needed to make certain sounds can’t be used fully.
-A speech therapist (an expert trained in speech rehabilitation) will find out how dysarthria is affecting the patient’s speech.
+There may be abnormalities with the speech, tone, and accuracy of muscle movements which impact speech.
+A speech therapist (an expert trained in speech rehabilitation) will find out how dysarthria is affecting your speech.
 Then rehabilitation (rehab) can focus on improving those speech problems.

 Speech, like any skill, gets better with practice.
 Try these tips:

-Remind the person to speak slowly.
+Remind the person to speak slowly and pause frequently.
 This gives him or her time to make all the sounds that form each word.

 Ask the person to repeat words you cannot understand.

-Before rehab starts, the therapist asks the patient to try a few simple tests.
-A patient may be asked to blow at a tissue or a candle flame.
-A patient may also be told to bite the lower lip and stick out the tongue.
-During these tests, the therapist watches the patient’s mouth and face.
+Before rehab starts, the therapist asks you to try a few simple tests to assess your speech deficits and plan treatment.
+During these tests, the therapist watches your mouth and face.
 The therapist is looking for muscle strength, accuracy, and motion on both sides of the face.

-The patient may be asked to repeat words and sentences, to sing, or to count.
-As the patient speaks, the therapist listens for lost vowel sounds, breathiness, and slowed or slurred speech.
+You may be asked to repeat words and syllables quickly in a pattern, prolong vowels such as "ah" for a length of time, and read a passage.
+As you speak, the therapist listens for lost vowel sounds, breathiness, and slowed or slurred speech.

 Clearer, smoother speech is one common rehab goal.
-Speech therapists work to help the patient regain vocal control.
-Patients may be taught to control and strengthen muscles in the face and mouth.
-Such exercises are often done in front of a mirror.
-Patients may also be taught new ways of breaking up words or making sounds.
-For instance, your loved one may be told to:
+Speech therapists work to help you regain intelligible speech production for conversation.
+You may be taught to control and strengthen muscles in the face and mouth.
+You may be told to:

 Control breathing during speech.